brujoand/blog.brujordet.no/content/post/homelab/Calling_home_for_safety_and_convenience.md

 It's faster, has a lower footprint and it runs over UDP.
 If someone decides to scan my network, they would easily find the OpenVPN port, but wireguard won't reply unless you have a secret key.
-It's not going to save you from a skilled adversary, but you are at least less visible to the public.
+It's not going to save you from a skilled adversary, but you are at least less visible on the public Internet.
 My OPNsense router has built in support for Wireguard and even a UI for generating client configurations.
 Naturally I use this on my laptop to call home and manage stuff, but I also use it on my own and my families smart phones.
-The instance any of our phones leave the home wifi they will connect home through Wireguard.
+The second any of our phones leave the home wifi they will connect home through Wireguard.
 Meaning all our traffic is still coming home encrypted, and we can still access all our services.
-Maybe most importantly we still have DNS blocking of advertisement and malware and we can also quite safely connect to public/unencrypted wifi without much worry.
+Maybe most importantly we still have DNS blocking of ads and malware and we can also quite safely connect to public/unencrypted wifi without much worry.